-In certain circumstances, it may be necessary to close a fund and/or redirect your contributions to another fund.
+A. In certain circumstances, the Trustee may decide that it is necessary to redirect your contributions to another fund.
 Examples of this would be where a fund manager stops offering a fund, where the Trustee identifies that a fund is at risk of failure or where a fund manager is unable to properly value the fund (this is not uncommon with Property Funds in particular).
 If this happens, the Trustee will redirect your contributions to another fund of their choosing or may need to switch your holding in a fund to another.
 You will be given as much notice as is possible if this should happen, although it may not always be possible to give notice.
 You can choose any alternative fund available if you wish.

 You decide